LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Call chains are constructed at both the instance level and the device level by the loader with cooperation from the layer libraries.
 Instance call chains are constructed by the loader when layers are enabled at vkCreateInstance.
-Device call chains are constructed by the loader when layers are enabled at vkCreateDevice.
+Device call chains are constructed by the loader when layers are enabled, by the loader, at vkCreateDevice.
 A layer can intercept Vulkan instance commands, device commands or both.
 For a layer to intercept instance commands, it must participate in the instance call chain.
 For a layer to intercept device commands, it must participate in the device chain.
-Layers which participate in intercepting calls in both the instance and device chains are called global layers.

 Normally, when a layer intercepts a given Vulkan command, it will call down the instance or device chain as needed.
 The loader and all layer libraries that